-For the last few months, the world has been dealing with circumstances that are truly unprecedented, at least in the modern era.
+For the last year, the world has been dealing with truly unprecedented circumstances, at least in the modern era.
 The spread of COVID-19 has led to varying levels of upheaval the world over.
 Entire countries have been forced to reconsider everything from their social lives to their travel arrangements, and with no clear end in sight these are important considerations to make.

 One lasting impact likely to be made by the crisis is on the world of work.
 Periods of international lockdown have forced companies to rethink their working practices and to reevaluate what is important, while entire workforces get used to home becoming an office.